 Also, Omnia supports the adoption of frontline workers by providing QR Codes for easy download of the Omnia Mobile App.
 The QR codes can be published on relevant intranet pages, in a digital signage setup, or on public boards to make it as easy as possible to get these users included in the quality management system scope.

 Image 6.
 Include all employees on all devices, from mobiles to digital signage

 When using Omnia and Microsoft 365 for your quality management system, end-users will be able to take part in processes, controlled documents, learning resources, collaborate on projects, submit improvement suggestions, and more in web browsers, in Microsoft Teams, in the Omnia mobile app, in the Teams mobile app, and in a digital signage setup.

 With the solution available in all channels and for all users, you have a great foundation for not only establishing a great solution for managing quality but also for establishing a quality-first culture.

 Learn more about quality management systems in Microsoft 365

 Your organization needs a quality management system to ensure that products and services bring customer success and satisfaction.
-And as mentioned above, getting there does not have to be neither cumbersome nor costly.
+As mentioned above, getting there does not have to be cumbersome or costly.